readytensor/rt_forecasting_amazon_chronos/README.md

 ## LICENSE

-This project is provided under the MIT License.
+This project is provided under the Apache-2.0 License.
 Please see the [LICENSE](LICENSE) file for more information.

 ## Contact Information